rocketbase-io/commons-asset/README.md

 * embedded thumb service (for mongo-grif-fs) or thumbor via s3 connector
 * java resource to communicate with api
 * batch downloading urls and storing them
+* intergrated [color-thief](https://github.com/SvenWoltmann/color-thief-java) in order to get primary and other colors from photo

 ## commons-asset-api